zx9229/zx9229.github.io/source/_posts/安装Go并用VSCode配置Go开发环境.md

 Workspace symbol search (using go-symbols)
 Rename (using gorename.
-Note: For Undo after rename to work in Windows you need to have diff tool in your path) Build-on-save (using go build and go test) Lint-on-save (using golint or gometalinter)
-Format on save as well as format manually (using goreturns or goimports or gofmt) Generate unit tests skeleton (using gotests)
+Note: For Undo after rename to work in Windows you need to have diff tool in your path) Build-on-save (using go build and go test) Lint-on-save (using golint, gometalinter, megacheck,golangci-lint or revive) Format on save as well as format manually (using goreturns or goimports or gofmt) Generate unit tests skeleton (using gotests)
 Add Imports (using gopkgs)